tyzzzon2/cherry/README.md

 # cherry
 Start point. \
-You need to make php script work.
+You need to make php script work using function from additionalScriptThatIsNotRedundantButContainsBaseFunctionality script.